RyanChehab/FanTales/README.md

 - For persistent storage (database), the app uses [Laravel](https://laravel.com/) built-in Eloquent ORM, which allows the app to define custom storage schemas and interact seamlessly with a database.
 Laravel supports various database systems such as MySQL, PostgreSQL, SQLite, and SQL Server, enabling efficient and scalable data management.

-- The app utilizes Amazon S3 for storing media and other assets.
+- The app utilizes [Amazon S3](https://aws.amazon.com/s3/) for storing media and other assets.
 S3 ensures secure, scalable, and durable storage, making it easy to manage and access large files such as images and documents.

+- The website utilizes [Bootstrap](https://getbootstrap.com/) for responsive design, additionally it simplifies the development of the website and contributes into visually appealing interfaces.
 <br><br>

+- [JWT](https://jwt.io/) is utilized for authentication and session management.

 <!-- UI UX -->
 ![title4](https://github.com/user-attachments/assets/4e19d9a8-8160-4747-94ae-8122040e5c6f)

-> We designed Fan Tales using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.
+>  Fan Tales was designed using wireframes and mockups, iterating on the design until the ideal layout was reached for easy navigation and a seamless user experience.

 - Project Figma design [figma](https://www.figma.com/design/GTn0ioD06t7FcmZWP8nozF/FanTales?node-id=0-1&node-type=canvas&t=8TJPUpsIxGuCbiBE-0)